 - Destruction of the highly centralized administration of Hussein threw the multi-ethnic country into chaos.

-- The political chaos and the fact that many of Hussein’s aides and government members, not to mention soldiers, lost jobs in one swoop in the wake of the invasion, this was fertile ground for the rise of another danger, ISIS.
+- The political chaos and the fact that many of Hussein’s aides and government members, not to mention soldiers, lost jobs in one swoop in the wake of the invasion, was fertile ground for the rise of another danger, ISIS.

 - Even though Iraq got rid of a ruthless dictator, it had to see the rise of the Islamic State, which at one point, had control over a large area of Iraq and Syria.